microsoft/botframework-components/generators/generator-bot-command-list/README.md

 # @microsoft/generator-bot-command-list [![NPM version][npm-image]][npm-url]
-> Yeoman generator for creating an Adaptive bot built on the Azure Bot Framework using the Command List template.

-This template instantiates a bot built around a set of commands rather than a language recognizer.
+This template instantiates a bot built around a set of simple commands.
 Includes cards with message back actions for example commands "hello" and "help."

 ## Installation